Thermal control is critical during the saccharification process. The insulated lid helps to maintain the temperature during this process.

 The design follows the rules above:

-1 - Temperature is Critical during the Scarification Process.
+1 - Temperature is [critical] during the Saccharification Process.